Infinite Access

 Key Interaction Pivot After Wireframes

-Early testing showed the original Halo 5 match history layout didn’t scale beyond two teams.
+Early testing showed my original Halo 5 match history layout didn’t scale beyond two teams.
 Multi-team sessions quickly became dense and hard to read on mobile.

 I redesigned the interaction into a horizontal swipe model, allowing players to move between teams and details without overwhelming the screen.
 The final pattern scaled cleanly, improved comparison, and became the version shipped to engineering.